Willard C. Shih - Commercial & Business Litigation Attorney NJ

 In the other 98% of cases, Mr. Shih is equally adept at securing pre-trial dismissals, frequently prevailing on motions to dismiss and motions for summary judgment to extricate clients from otherwise damning allegations.
 Mr. Shih understands that for his clients, litigation is an unwelcome distraction and expense from their businesses and lives, and thus, he always counsels clients on the possibility of settlement or alternate dispute resolution and does what it takes to negotiate an end to the case.
 Mr. Shih’s top priority is the right and most expeditious resolution to the case.

-In his commercial litigation practice, Mr. Shih represents businesses and individuals in cases involving corporate and partnership disputes, unfair competition and consumer claims, trademarks and trade secrets, restrictive covenants, investment claims, and a variety of other complex business matters.
+In his commercial litigation practice and as a member of the firm's management committee, Mr. Shih represents businesses and individuals in cases involving corporate and partnership disputes, unfair competition and consumer claims, trademarks and trade secrets, restrictive covenants, investment claims, and a variety of other complex business matters.
 He also represents closely held corporations in cases in which the owners have disputes pending in family court and probate court, as well as family members involved in estate disputes.

 As a shareholder on the firm’s Professional Liability and Responsibility team, Mr. Shih regularly represents national, regional and local law firms in cases involving claims of professional negligence, breach of fiduciary duty, fraud, and civil conspiracy, among others.
 The attorneys he defends practice in a variety of disciplines, yet Mr. Shih makes it a priority to understand their practice so that he can better mount their defense.
 To the extent the specialty is especially arcane—as in the case of “total return swaps” or “qualified domestic relations orders” to name a few—there is a strong likelihood Wilentz has attorneys who practice in that area, allowing Mr. Shih to draw from that experience to better defend the claim.